 E-scooters may not be brought onto Shuttle-UM buses, unless they are foldable.

 The University of Maryland Police Department enforces all traffic laws in accordance with the Maryland Transportation Article.
-As a result, you could be issued a ticket that includes a fine and the possibility of points added to you driver’s license.
-Learn more about the Maryland Transportation Article.
+As a result, you could be issued a ticket that includes a fine and the possibility of points added to your driver’s license.

 E-scooters may not be parked in any location that is not designated e-scooter parking.
 This includes: